 Graphic Design Application Process

 We are a Fall-entry program spanning two years (six quarters).
 We hold interviews in the Spring to select the class for the following Fall quarter.
-Everyone admitted to Graphic Design must do an interview.
+Everyone admitted to Graphic Design must complete the interview process.

-If you have questions about the interviews, and to set up an interview in the Spring, email: email@example.com
+If you have questions about the interviews email: firstname.lastname@example.org

 Why do we have an application process?

-1. To make early contact with you and help determine if the Graphic or Web Design Program is the right fit.
+1. To make early contact with you and help determine if the Graphic Design Program is the right fit.

 2. To inform you about our program.